credentials/irma_api_server/README.md

 This is a server that sits between IRMA tokens such as the [card emulator app](https://github.com/credentials/irma_android_cardemu) on the one hand, and service or identity providers on the other hand.
 It handles all IRMA-specific cryptographic details of issuing credentials and verifying disclosure proofs on behalf of the service or identity provider.

 The API that this server offers is described [here](https://credentials.github.io/proposals/irma-without-apdus).
+We offer a javascript library, [irma.js](https://github.com/credentials/irma_js), that you can use in your webpages to easily issue and verify credentials.

+See below to run the server yourself.
+Alternatively, you can use our demo API server, which is setup to be very permissive (but only in the demo domain).
+It is hosted at `https://demo.irmacard.org/tomcat/irma_api_server/`, you can find its signing key [here](https://demo.irmacard.org/v2/data/pk.pem).

 # Experimental

-This project is very new and still in heavy development.
-It is _not_ yet suitable for deployment.
+This project is quite new, so do not be surprised by sudden changes in the API.

 # Running the server